-Pfizer's COVID-19 vaccine has been authorized for use in children ages 5 to 11.
+COVID-19 vaccines have been authorized for children ages 6 months and older.
+In addition, children age 5 to 11 who completed their primary vaccination series 5 or more months ago are eligible for a booster dose.
 Please review this page for the latest information and tips so you can plan for your child's COVID-19 vaccination experience.

-COVID-19 vaccines continue to be remarkably effective in reducing the risk of severe disease and hospitalization, even against the widely circulating Delta variant.
+COVID-19 vaccines continue to be remarkably effective in reducing the risk of severe disease and hospitalization, even against the widely circulating Omicron sub-variant.

 - Healthcare Providers (your doctor, pediatrician or family physician)

 - Medical Clinics (Marin Community Clinics, Coastal Health Alliance)

 - Retail Pharmacies